-From one to one hundred, although we’re not entirely sure because we lost count some time ago!
+From one kite to one hundred, perhaps.
+We lost count some time ago.

 Over the years our kite collection has grown not only in size but also in scale with our first giant kite being added in 2012 - a Peter Lynn gecko measuring nearly 100ft.

-New kites for 2015 included a red manta ray, multi-coloured rainbow cuttlefish, and our biggest kite to date - a 120ft octopus (previously owned by the Al Farsi Kite Team) - all designed and built by Peter Lynn Kites, New Zealand.
+New kites for 2015 included a red manta ray, multi-coloured rainbow cuttlefish, and our biggest kite to date - a 120ft octopus (previously owned by the Al Farsi Kite Team) - all designed and built by Peter Lynn Kites of New Zealand.

-2016 - 2017 saw us add a giant red and black guppy fish and two kites by English designers and makers - a 45ft scuba diver by Martin Lester, and a limited edition Phoenix kite by Karl Longbottom.
+2016 - 2017 saw us add a giant red, green and black guppy fish and two kites by English designers and makers - a 45ft scuba diver by Martin Lester, and a limited edition Phoenix kite by Karl Longbottom.